 For nearly fifteen years Stan headed up the middle school and high school surf teams in Coronado.
 Although he would tell you he was a surf coach, we all knew he was much more than that.
 Sure, he helped the kids learn the ins and outs of competition, but Stan always said his main goal was to help kids experience the joys of the ocean and to build strength and confidence in their ability to express themselves through surfing.
 He approached the job of “surf coach” with the zest of a surfing evangelist, with infectious energy and tireless commitment.
 He inspired kids not just to keep surfing, but also to incorporate their love of the ocean and the environment into the long arc of their lives.

 His love of teaching lead to the founding of the Blue Wave Surf Camp that he started and then ran with the help of many of the older kids he had coached along the way.
 All year long you would see Stan in the water sharing the stoke with people of all ages.
-He also became the president of the Coronado Surfing Association and lead the recent growth of the club.
-He was always a part of each club event and activity only missing the last contest in November for a chance to jet to Panama with his brother Tim to scout out surf property as he moved closer toward his dream of developing an unrivaled surf destination.
+He also became the president of the Coronado Surfing Association and led the club through a strong period of growth.
 Stan found waves and shared stories from all over the world hitting spots in Australia to Fiji, and from Baja through Central America and beyond.
 But no matter how good the surf might be someplace else, Stan was the kind of guy that made any surf session a great one just by paddling out with you.

-On January 5 we lost more than a good friend, a fellow surfer, or an avid waterman.
+When we lost Stan, we lost more than a good friend, a fellow surfer, or an avid waterman.
 In life there are those rare people that give so much of themselves that they amplify their goodness and stoke far beyond what they can hold in themselves.
 Anybody who spent any time with Stan felt that energy and couldn't help but be better for it.
-As busy as we all say we are, Stan was busier still.
-He was raising a house full of kids with his wife Jan, holding down a job, or two or three – but still making the time to work his magic as the Pied Piper of Stoke to hundreds of kids on the island over the years who not only learned to surf and love the ocean, but also felt part of something bigger than themselves.
+As busy as we all say we are, Stan was busier still but he always made the time to work his magic as the Pied Piper of Stoke on the island over the years and taught countless kids to surf and love the ocean, and that their connection to the ocean meant that were all part of something bigger than themselves.
 In his usual understated way he did nothing less than connect the past and future of our surfing community through irrepressible energy and positivity.
 Stan was a gift and though he is gone, his legacy to our community lies in the sheer magnitude of how much he gave to all of us in his life.
-We will never stop missing him.

 The mission of the Coronado Surfing Association is to promote a passion for surfing and the ocean environment through community beach and ocean conservation events as well as the sponsorship of competitive surfing at all levels.
 We believe that surfing and the ocean is a special experience worth preserving and we have lots of fun doing it.
 Whether you’re a lifelong surfer or a novice, you’ll find a home in CSA with people of all ages who love the beach.